-Sometimes it happens this way: you’re reading Facebook, and you see a picture of a pie that looks just like what you and your mom used to make for dessert on Thanksgiving and Christmas mornings.
+Sometimes it happens this way: you’re reading Facebook and you see a picture of a pie that looks just like what you and your mom used to make for dessert on Thanksgiving and Christmas days.

-You look more closely, and you realize the person who posted the photo grew up in the same small town as you.
+You look more closely, and you realize the person who posted the photo, Erin McHugh, grew up in the same small town as you.
 She calls her pie, Cranberry Surprise Pie.
 You call yours, Mrs. Walker’s Cranberry Nut Pie.

 I messaged Erin, “Hey, Erin, it’s Judy from Bay View.
 Mom and I used to make a cranberry pie that looked just like yours.
 Is that Mrs. Walker’s recipe?”
 Since we all grew up in the same neighborhood, I knew we had to be talking about the same pie.